-The local GAAP underwriting result amounts to a loss of DKK 35.3m compared to a negative result of DKK 13.4m in 2019.
-In IFRS we see a similar development in the underwriting result with a loss of DKK 34.0m in 2020 compared to a loss of DKK 11.4m in 2019.
-The worsened underwriting result is due to COVID 19 related claims costs and the negative impact on travelling that heavily reduced our business volume in 2020.
+The above-described development in sales, claims and operating expenses results in a positive local GAAP underwriting result of DKK 5.4m, and therefore showed significant improvement compared to 2020 which amounted to a loss of DKK 35.3m.
+In IFRS we see a similar development in the underwriting result with a profit of DKK 4.4m in 2021 compared to a loss of DKK 34.0m in 2020.